djemar/softeng_ezshop/Deliverables/GUIPrototype.md

 </tbody>
 </table>

-# Screenshot 3: Accounting
+## Screenshot 3: Accounting

 This section is divided into 3 parts: expenses, revenue and report.
-Here the employee manages the EZ shop accounting.
+Here the employee manages the EZShop accounting.

 - Expenses part: the employee can consult the total monthly cost (fixed and variable expenses are also available).
 Additionally, he can add a new expense and search it using some filters.
-He can also export this info to an excel file;
+He can also export this info to a spreadsheet file;
 - Revenue part: the employee can consult the monthly revenue with all details selecting the appropriate time windows;

-- Report part: it is shown some economical measures such as profit;
+- Report part: it is shown some economical measures such as profit.

 <table>
 <tbody>